Key Quote

 RAD — REGRESS

 Leonato's cry represents his most extreme regression — a desire for self-destruction that mirrors his wish for Hero's death.
 The honour code has so thoroughly consumed his identity that he cannot imagine life beyond reputation.
-This nihilistic (believing life is meaningless) response exposes the honour system as fundamentally life-denying rather than life-affirming.
+This nihilisticnihilistic — Rejecting all moral principles; believing life is meaningless response exposes the honour system as fundamentally life-denyinglife-denying — Opposing or destructive to the forces of life and growth rather than life-affirming.

 Key Words